jungmannlab/picasso/readme.rst

 Advanced installation for Python programmers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an alternative to the stand-alone program for end-users, Picasso can be installed as a Python package.
 This is the preferred option to use Picasso’s internal routines in custom Python programs.
-For windows, one is still possible to use Picasso as an end-user by creating the respective shortcuts.
+For windows, it is still possible to use Picasso as an end-user by creating the respective shortcuts.
 This allows Picasso to be used on the same system by both programmers and end-users.

 Requirements
 ^^^^^^^^^^^^